OlaStrzelczyk/Booking_app/README.md

 - phpMyAdmin access

-3. Import the SQL schema (not included here) into your MySQL via phpMyAdmin.
+3. Import the SQL schema into your MySQL via phpMyAdmin.

 4. Place the project files inside your web server root directory (e.g. htdocs/ for XAMPP).